woodrush/lisp-in-life/README.md

 The patterns can be simulted on the Game of Life simulator [Golly](https://en.wikipedia.org/wiki/Golly_(program)).
 VarLife patterns can be simulated on Golly as well.
 Details on VarLife are explained in the next section.
 To run the VarLife patterns on Golly, additional settings are required.
-Please see [./build.md](./build.md) for a detailed description.
+Please see [build.md](./build.md) for a detailed description.

 ### Descriptions of the Lisp Programs

-**print.lisp**: Prints the result of `3 * 14`.

-**z-combinator.lisp**:
-Demonstration of the [Z Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed-point_combinator) to implement a factorial function using [anonymous recursion](https://en.wikipedia.org/wiki/Anonymous_recursion).

-**backquote-splice.lisp**:
-Implements the [backquote macro](http://cl-cookbook.sourceforge.net/macros.html#LtohTOCentry-2) used commonly in Lisp to construct macros.
-The macro also supports the unquote and unquote-splice operations, each written as `~` and `~@`.

-**backquote.lisp**:
-Another demonstration of the backquote macro, without the unquote-splice operation.

-**object-oriented-like.lisp**:
+- **object-oriented-like.lisp**:
     This example demonstrates the construction of a structure similar to classes in Object-Oriented Programming, using closures.

     - The class has named methods and field variables, where each instance carries distinct and persistent memory locations of their own.
     The example instantiates two counters and concurrently modifies the value held by each instance.
     - New syntaxes for instantiation and method access (`(new classname)` and `(. instance methodname)`) are introduced using macros and functions.

     The Lisp interpreter's variable scope of closures and the macro functionalities is powerful enough to manage complex memory management, and even providing a new syntax to support the target paradigm.

+- **z-combinator.lisp**:
+Demonstration of the [Z Combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed-point_combinator) to implement a factorial function using [anonymous recursion](https://en.wikipedia.org/wiki/Anonymous_recursion).

+- **backquote-splice.lisp**:
+Implements the [backquote macro](http://cl-cookbook.sourceforge.net/macros.html#LtohTOCentry-2) used commonly in Lisp to construct macros.
+The macro also supports the unquote and unquote-splice operations, each written as `~` and `~@`.

-**primes.lisp**: Prints a list of prime numbers up to 20.
+- **primes.lisp**: Prints a list of prime numbers up to 20.
 This example highlights the use of the `while` syntax.

-**primes-print.lisp**: Another prime number finding example, where the prime numbers are printed during the calculations instead of creating a list, which reduces the memory usage.
+The contents of print.lisp is quite straightforward. backquote.lisp and primes-print.lisp are similar to backquote-splice.lisp and primes.lisp, mainly included for performance comparisons. backquote.lisp doesn't implement the unquote-splice operation, and demonstrates some more examples. primes-print.lisp reduces the number of list operations to save memory usage.

 ### What is VarLife?